Skip to content

 Min-max normalization configuration.

 Stores minimum and maximum statistics for scaling data into a desired range.
-If not provided, statistics can be computed from the data.
+Each statistic can be a single float (applied globally to all channels) or a list of floats (one per channel).
+If not provided, statistics can be computed automatically.

 Attributes: